593304/project-inventory/README.md

 Extended the project with contact information and fixed client - project on-to-many relationship.
 So in this version You're able to delete a client without deleting theirs projects or contacts.
 You can download contact information as a vCard.

+### Version-0.5.0

+Added every tab to the frontend.
+Added notes to manage project informations A note is a collections of comments for a specific date.
+There are some problems with adding notes to the DB at startup.

 ## ToDo

+- [ ] Scrollable modals
 - [ ] Notes
+   - [ ] Comments
 - [ ] Working times
 - [ ] Working times ics export
 - [ ] Front-end fixes for smaller resolutions